 The PSYCH-K permission protocols mentioned earlier clarify your intention and make the necessary distinctions to ensure you are addressing that intention to the appropriate level of mind to accomplish the task at hand.
 Without this clarity you are subject to the well-known pitfalls of the familiar computer metaphor, “Garbage in–garbage out.”
 These are just some of the most important characteristics of PSYCH-K that maintain the integrity and safety of the process and represent important differences from many other personal change processes.
 The step-by-step written instructions and personal training offered in the PSYCH-K workshops are all you need to utilize the techniques safely and successfully.

 And one final point: PSYCH-K is a vehicle for change.
 It’s like a car; it doesn’t decide where you should go, it just gets you there.
 In other words, PSYCH-K doesn’t choose what you should believe.
 It helps you believe what you choose.”

-I help health and wellness entrepreneurs rapidly scale beyond 6 figures, get booked out with dream clients and have the freedom & abundance to live the life they adore.
+I help entrepreneurs , coaches, and health and wellness professionals rapidly scale beyond 6 figures, get booked out with dream clients and have the freedom & abundance to live the life they adore.